Contributed By Dr Kamal Hossain and Associates

 Bangladesh is a party to the New York Convention.
 The Arbitration Act 2001 of Bangladesh (the 2001 Act) provides for the enforcement of foreign arbitral awards in accordance with the New York Convention.
 Chapter X of the 2001 Act relates to the recognition and enforcement of foreign awards.

-As foreign arbitration awards are directly enforceable in Bangladesh under the 2001 Act, it is not essential to have the seat of arbitration in Bangladesh in order to ensure the enforceability of an award.
-The parties to an arbitration clause are also free to choose the rules of arbitration.
+As foreign arbitration awards are directly enforceable in Bangladesh under the 2001 Act, it is not essential for the seat of arbitration to be in Bangladesh in order to ensure the enforceability of an award; the parties to an arbitration clause are also free to choose the rules of arbitration.
 However, having the venue of arbitration in Bangladesh would be useful in terms of obtaining interim orders from Bangladesh courts in support of the arbitration.
 Furthermore, if the seat of arbitration is outside Bangladesh, it may be possible for the counterparty to initiate parallel local court proceedings in Bangladesh.
 However, in a recent judgment, the Appellate Division of the Supreme Court of Bangladesh (the highest court of Bangladesh) suspended a parallel local court proceeding and directed the parties to participate in the foreign arbitration.

 There is uncertainty as to whether a local security agent can have recourse to the process under the MLCA 2003 if it is not itself a lender.
 This is due to a lack of clarity in the provisions of the MLCA 2003.
 There is not yet a judicial precedent on this issue.